The Calzone

 "The Calzone" is the 130th episode of the NBC sitcom Seinfeld.
 This is the 20th episode of the seventh season, originally airing on April 25, 1996.
-In this episode, George Costanza gets the ear of George Steinbrenner by having calzones for lunch with him, Elaine repeatedly goes out to dinner and movies with a guy who never actually asks her out, and Kramer heats his clothes in dryers and ovens.
+In this episode, Steinbrenner's craving for calzones goes from a blessing to a curse for George; a man goes out with Elaine without asking for a date; Kramer will only wear freshly hot clothes; and Jerry dates a beauty who always gets her way.